A-Thakkar/A-Thakkar.github.io/_pages/cv.md

 Education
 ======
 * PhD in Chemistry, University of Bern, 2022
-* MChem in Chemistry, GitHub University, 2017
+* MChem in Chemistry, University of St Andrews, 2017

 Work experience
 ======